SocialMedia. Health is the only community for people who lead social media at major hospitals.

 Hello!
 This page covers our eligibility requirements and how to nominate members for your roster.

-SocialMedia.org is for leaders who are setting policy and leading strategy for social media programs at major brands.
+SocialMedia.org Health is for leaders who are setting policy and leading strategy for social media programs at major hospitals.
 Membership is generally limited to managers and above, and is never open to front-line tactical, service, and content roles, junior staff (including most specialists and coordinators), or anyone without significant professional experience.

 We hold all members to this standard, and we carefully screen every single application.
 Fewer than 60% of nominees are accepted for membership, and only 20% of nominees below the manager level are accepted.